Small Bathroom Remodel: 7 DIY Projects

 How can I remodel a small bathroom on a budget?

 Focus on affordable DIY upgrades like painting tile floors, updating vanity doors, and using budget-friendly finishes.
 Reusing what you already have saves the most money.
+The biggest savings come from skipping a contractor and doing the labor yourself; labor is usually 50-70% of any bathroom remodel quote.

 What is the cheapest way to update a small bathroom?

-Can you remodel a bathroom by yourself?
+Can you remodel a small bathroom by yourself?

 How do you make a small bathroom look more expensive?

 Incorporate details like updated hardware, bold paint colors, statement mirrors, and custom shelving.
 Even small upgrades can make a bathroom feel high-end.
+Mixed metals (matte black + gold), classic subway tile in the shower, and a wall treatment like board and batten signal “custom” without the custom price.

-How long does a small bathroom remodel like this take?
+How long does a small bathroom remodel take?

 What order should I do projects in for a small bathroom remodel?